Haj02/ShutApp/README.md

 For now the block time and app must be set in the code.

-Future versions will have more UI elements for ease of use
+Future versions will have more UI elements for ease of use..